 4 Hyperparameter Optimization

 Machine learning algorithms usually include parameters and hyperparameters.
-Parameters are what we might think of as model coefficients or weights, when fitting a model we are essentially just running algorithms that fit parameters.
-In contrast, hyperparameters, are configured by the user and determine how the model will fit its parameters.
-Examples include setting the number of trees in a random forest, penalty variables in SVMs, or the learning rate in a neural network.
-Building a neural network is sometimes referred to as an ‘art’ as there are so many hyperparameters to configure that strongly influence model performance, this is also true for other machine learning algorithms.
-So in this chapter, we will demonstrate how to make this into more of a science.
+Parameters are the model coefficients or weights or other information that are determined by the learning algorithm based on the training data.
+In contrast, hyperparameters, are configured by the user and determine how the model will fit its parameters, i.e., how the model is built.
+Examples include setting the number of trees in a random forest, penalty settings in support vector machines, or the learning rate in a neural network.

 The goal of hyperparameter optimization (Section 4.1) or model tuning is to find the optimal configuration of hyperparameters of an ML algorithm for a given task.
-There is no closed-form mathematical representation (nor analytic gradient information) for model agnostic HPO, instead, we follow a numerical black-box optimization: an ML algorithm is configured with values chosen for one or more hyperparameters, this algorithm is then evaluated (optimally with a robust resampling method) and its performance measured, this is repeated with multiple configurations and the configuration with the best performance is selected.
-We could think of finding the optimal configuration in the same way as selecting a model from a benchmark experiment, where in this case each model uses the same underlying algorithm but with different hyperparameter configurations.
-For example, we could naively tune the number of trees in a random forest using basic mlr3 code:
+There is no closed-form mathematical representation (nor analytic gradient information) for model agnostic HPO.
+Instead, we follow a black-box optimization approach: an ML algorithm is configured with values chosen for one or more hyperparameters, this algorithm is then evaluated (using a resampling method) and its performance is measured.
+This process is repeated with multiple configurations and finally the configuration with the best performance is selected.
+HPO closely relates to model evaluation (Chapter 3) as the objective is to find a hyperparameter configuration that optimizes the generalization performance.
+Broadly speaking, we could think of finding the optimal model configuration in the same way as selecting a model from a benchmark experiment, where in this case each model in the experiment is the same algorithm but with different hyperparameter configurations.
+For example, we could benchmark three support vector machines (SVMs) with three difference cost

 4.1 Model Tuning